 Midwest Evaluation has assembled a team of senior-level social scientists.
 Collectively, this team has over 100 years of experience in community psychology, public administration, economic development, program management, and adult education with a focus on research, program evaluation, policy analysis, and technical assistance.
 The Midwest Evaluation team is prepared to help its partner non-profit organizations successfully compete for federal funding by utilizing its full complement of employees, consultants, and strategic relationships to implement projects of any scale.

-Elvis Sevilla completed his Master of Arts degree in Criminology from the University of Houston–Clear Lake and a Bachelor of Science degree in Criminal Justice from Sam Houston State University.
-He is currently pursuing a PhD in Criminal Justice specializing in Human Behavior from Nova Southeastern University.
-Elvis has research interest in various areas that include Biosocial Criminology, Violence and Delinquency, Latinx Behavior, Immigration, and Rehabilitation.
-Elvis is also an Adjunct Instructor for Myrtle Beach College in South Carolina.
-Prior to work with MER, Elvis worked as a Bilingual Case Manager in various areas in Immigration contracted with the Department of Homeland Security and Office of Refugee and Resettlement.
+Elvis Sevilla completed his Master of Arts degree in criminology from University of Houston–Clear Lake and his Bachelor of Science degree in criminal justice from Sam Houston State University.
+He is currently pursuing a PhD in criminal justice, specializing in human behavior, from Nova Southeastern University.
+As the Department of Justice (DOJ) team lead, he oversees all projects involving adult reentry in the field of Second Chance Act (SCA) grants and other criminal justice reentry projects.
+Prior to working with MER, Elvis worked as a bilingual case manager and independent consultant in various areas in immigration contracted with the Department of Homeland Security and Office of Refugee and Resettlement.

-Jennifer earned her Master of Public Health with a concentration in Environmental Health from Emory University in Atlanta, Georgia, preceded by a Bachelor of Science degree in Chemistry from The University of North Texas.
-Jennifer joined the Midwest Evaluation team as a Consultant, bringing her skills in data analysis, program management, and client relations.
-Before joining MER, Jennifer worked as a Senior Research Assistant at MD Anderson Cancer Center, and is also currently providing evidence-based COVID-19 policy guidance for the Texas Policy Lab at Rice University.
+Jennifer Leveille earned her Master of Public Health degree with a concentration in environmental health from Emory University in Atlanta, Georgia, preceded by a Bachelor of Science degree in chemistry from the University of North Texas.
+Jennifer joins the Midwest Evaluation team as a consultant, bringing her skills in data analysis, program management, and client relations.
+Before joining MER, Jennifer worked as a senior research assistant at MD Anderson Cancer Center and also provided evidence-based COVID-19 policy guidance for the Texas Policy Lab at Rice University.

-Charli Brickner completed her Master of Arts degree in Psychology from the University of Houston as well as a Bachelor of Arts in English at the University of Texas at Austin.
-She is currently a Data Manager for Midwest Evaluation where she applies her expertise in behavioral research and data collection.
-Prior to her position at MER, Charli worked in early childhood education research funded by a grant from the National Science Foundation
+Charli Brickner completed her Master of Arts degree in psychology from the University of Houston as well as a Bachelor of Arts in English at the University of Texas at Austin.
+She is currently a consultant for Midwest Evaluation and Research, where she applies her expertise in behavioral research and data collection.
+Prior to her position at MER, Charli worked in early childhood education research funded by a grant from the National Science Foundation.

-Based in Dallas, TX, Shuntay has over 12 years of combined experience working with at-risk youth, economically disadvantaged young adults, and older adults.
-She is continuing her degree at the University of Texas at Arlington: School of Social Work.
-As a COI Data Manager, Shuntay manages one of several of Midwest Evaluation's HMRF grants projects.
-Specifically in data collection, management strategies, and implementation plans.
+Based in Dallas, Texas, Shuntay Ward has over 14 years of combined experience working with at-risk youth, economically disadvantaged young adults, and older adult populations.
+Shuntay is a continuous quality improvement data manager at Midwest Evaluation and Research, where she works closely with nonprofit partners on data collection, data management strategies, and implementation planning.
+She is continuing her degree at the University of Texas at Arlington School of Social Work.

-Deepika Bhatt completed her Master of Public Health from Padmashree School of Public Health, India.
+Deepika Bhatt completed her Master of Public Health degree from Padmashree School of Public Health, India.
 She has more than four years of experience in conducting research on multiple domains of public health, especially sexual and reproductive health and the health care delivery system.
-She is currently working as a Data Manager at Midwest Evaluation and Research (MER) and oversees data collection, data management, and implementation plans.
-Prior to working with MER, Deepika worked as Research, Monitoring, and Evaluation (RME) Officer at Sunaulo Parivar Nepal/Marie Stopes International Nepal.
+She is currently working as a data manager at Midwest Evaluation and Research and oversees data collection, data management, and implementation plans.
+Prior to working with MER, Deepika worked as research, monitoring, and evaluation (RME) officer at Sunaulo Parivar Nepal/Marie Stopes International Nepal.